-It is the responsibility of the borrower to know when library materials are due and to return or renew them on or before the due date.
-If material is lost or damaged, the amount of the fine will be equal to the replacement price plus a \$10.00 processing fee.
+It is the responsibility of the borrower to know when Library materials are due and to return or renew them on or before the due date.
+If material is lost or damaged, the amount of the fine will be equal to the replacement price plus a processing fee.

 Law Library Student ID Number.
-To borrow library materials, all students must have a current WVU student ID card (Mountaineer Card).
-The Mountaineer Card allows students to check out materials at all of the libraries on campus.
+To borrow Library materials, all students must have a current WVU student ID card (Mountaineer Card).
+The Mountaineer Card allows students to check out materials at all of the Libraries on campus and to print off materials at Library Pharos stations.